 George Cook – Co-Founder of Capital Soccer, George has a long and successful list of coaching accomplishments in his soccer career.
 After graduating from Castleton State College, where he captained the team in 1993, he began his collegiate coaching career at his alma mater.
 Then, in 2003, he became an assistant coach with the University of Vermont women’s team, eventually becoming the program’s interim Head Coach in 2006.
 Prior to coaching in college, George was one of Vermont’s most successful high school coaches at Montpelier High School.
 There, his teams earned two trips to the state title match, and he was named Vermont State Soccer Large School Coach of the Year in 2000.
 He has coached both boys and girls teams with Capital Soccer Club since co-founding it in 2001, developing numerous players who went on to compete at the college level.
 Growing up in Manchester, CT, he played club soccer for the renowned Oakwood Soccer Club, one of the top club programs in the US, and later joined the staff at his former club.
 He holds a USSF “A” License and NSCAA Premier Badge.
 He also earned his Master’s Degree Educational Leadership from the University of Vermont, and is currently the Community Based Learning Program Coordinator at U-32 High School.
 George lives in Montpelier with his wife, Carrie, and their two children, Cameron and Alex.

 Eric Bagley – Eric is one of Capital’s longest-serving staff members, having joined the program in 2002.
 Since then he has coached numerous successful teams for the club, and established himself as one of the premier coaches in the area.
 As one of Vermont’s most successful high school coaches, he took the Montpelier High School Girls program to new heights in his eleven years running the program compiling a 129-39-14 record along with winning two State Championships.
 Along the way, he has garnered recognition as the 2007 Vermont High School Large School Coach of the Year, 2011 Division II Coach of the year, and was named Capital Division Coach of the Year three times.
+Eric currently coaches the Montpelier High School Boys where he led them to a State Championship during the 2020 season.
 Eric holds an Advanced National Diploma from the NSCAA, and a USSF National “D” License.

-Rob Moran.
-Coach Moran got his start coaching in the Barre Amateur Soccer Club.
+Rob Moran - Coach Moran got his start coaching in the Barre Amateur Soccer Club.
 After 6 years coaching he took over as the main administrator and coordinator.
-He continues to be part of the Barre Organization as a board member and Secretary.
-During his time with Barre, Coach Moran started coaching boys soccer at Spaulding High School.
-He is currently the Boys Varsity coach and has been with the program for 18 years.
-During his time at Spaulding Rob has been named coach of the year for the Capital league twice and has secured the Capital league Championship.
-Coach Moran is back with Capital after taking a few years off after the birth of his Daughter Mollie.
-He continues on to his 4th year with the club.
+During his time with Barre, Coach Moran started coaching boy’s soccer at Spaulding High School.
+After 20 seasons with the boy’s program coach Moran made the move to the girl’s side at Spaulding.
+During his time at Spaulding Rob has been named coach of the year for the Capital league twice, Lake league once, and in his second year with the Spaulding girls he was named large school Coach of the Year.
+He has also secured the Capital league Championship with the boy’s program twice.
+Coach Moran has been with Capital soccer since 2005 taking a short time off after the birth of his daughter Mollie.
 He brings a love and passion for the game and is excited to be back with Capital Soccer.
 Rob currently holds his USSF National D License.

 Christy McShea Christy McShea grew up near Pittsburgh, Pennsylvania and moved to Vermont in 2011 to attend Vermont Law School.
-She currently holds her Juris Doctor degree.
+She currently practices law at the Vermont Land Trust.
 During high school, Christy played as a Varsity player for Franklin Regional and her team won the Section Championship in 2003 and 2004.
 Christy also played for the PA West Olympic Development Program and Beadling Soccer Club, a club team which won the PA West State Championship all four years that she played for them.
 After high school, she went on to play Division III soccer at Allegheny College and earned a spot on the NCAC All-Conference Second Team.
 She served as a captain during here senior year at Allegheny.
 She has never lost her love for the game and has enjoyed her transition from player to coach.
-While in Vermont, Christy served as head coach at South Royalton High School in 2015 and as Assistant Coach at Montpelier High School in 2016.
-Last season, she was the head coach of the Capital U-17 girls team with Senior Coach, Peter Kim.
+While in Vermont, Christy served as head coach at South Royalton High School in 2015, as Assistant Coach at Montpelier High School since 2016, and is the Vice President of Women's Soccer for the Vermont State Soccer Association.

 A graduate of Springfield College, Stephen earned his B.S. in History and his M.Ed in Secondary Education.
-At Springfield, he was a four year starter on the Men's Varsity Soccer team and was the captain his senior year, which won the NEWMAC Conference and received a NCAA Tournament berth.
+At Springfield, he was a four-year starter on the Men's Varsity Soccer team and was the captain his senior year, which won the NEWMAC Conference and received an NCAA Tournament berth.
 After Graduating from Springfield, Stephen also had a stint playing professional indoor soccer with the Mass Twisters of the AISL.

 After working and coaching soccer in private schools from 2000-2004, Stephen headed back to his alma mater, Springfield College, to be the Men's Assistant Soccer coach from 2005-2007.
 Prior to arriving to St. Johnsbury Academy, Stephen was the Head Men's coach at Hyde School in Bath, ME.

-Stephen holds his NSCAA National and Advanced National Soccer Coaching Diplomas.
+Stephen holds his NSCAA National, Advanced National Soccer, and High School Coaching Diplomas.
 He has club coaching experience and has coached at several college soccer camps.